 If you have developed a four-year contract plan and have specific requirements or courses you must take when abroad, be sure to do advanced research.
-While the transfer wizard is a great resource to see how courses come back to Eau Claire, it is a historical document and all courses listed are not guaranteed to be offered when you are abroad.
-If you have concerns over courses to take, please contact your study abroad coordinator and your academic advisor.
+While the Transfer Wizard is a great resource, it is a historical document.
+All courses listed are not guaranteed to be offered when you are abroad.
+For questions, please contact your study abroad coordinator and your academic advisor.